caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 ### Install dataset

 - <https://github.com/caltechlibrary/dataset/releases>, get the latest v2 release
-- Windows 10/11, You need to use the Linux Subsystem for Windows (LSW)
+- Windows 10/11, You need to use the Linux Subsystem for Windows (WSL)
   - Install Go 1.24.3 and compile Dataset from source code then install under LWS
   - <https://github.com/caltechlibrary/dataset/blob/main/INSTALL.md>